 select your state

-The NFIB Research Foundation has collected Small Business Economic Trends data with quarterly surveys since 1974 and monthly surveys since 1986.
+The NFIB Research Foundation has collected Small Business Economic Trends data with quarterly surveys since the 4th quarter of 1973 and monthly surveys since 1986.
 Survey respondents are drawn from NFIB's membership.
 The report is released on the second Tuesday of each month.

 Download the Report Read the Press Release